Sargassum: Mitigation and cleanup

 Mitigation and cleanup strategies to implement the Sargassum accumulation by the local infrastructure and resources are based on the resources and the extent of the occurrence.
 The coastal settlements in the Caribbean, West Africa and the privatized sectors have also developed joint management systems to decrease ecological and economic impacts.
 One of the most frequently found short-term responses to big influxes is mechanical removal of Sargassum by the use of tractors, conveyor belts, and floating barriers but again, unless they are well controlled may disrupt nesting grounds, benthic habitats and coastal dunes.
 New technologies such as booms, nets, and skimmers are currently being introduced to intercept the Sargassum at the sea before it reaches the shore.

-Vaporization solutions are also under investigation by environmental agencies and research organizations with Sargassum being collected and turned into compost, biofertilizers, biogas, or construction materials.
+As of 2016, environmental agencies and research organizations investigated vaporization solutions by collecting Sargassum and turning it into compost, biofertilizers, biogas, or construction materials.
 Although these reuse programs have potential, the high concentration of heavy metals, arsenic, and salt tends to restrict high-scale implementation before treatment.

 Places such as Mexico, Barbados and Puerto Rico have proposed Sargassum management plans, including early-warning systems (e.g., USF Optical Oceanography Laboratory, CARICOOS), community surveillance, and scientific prediction Sargassum forecasts.
 These strategies focus on the transition between responding to the cleanup process and proactive coastal management.
 Standardized protocols, environmental impact assessments and regional coordination are still required to facilitate sustainable and cost-effective mitigation measures across the tropical Atlantic basin despite all these advances.